posind/webhook/README.md

-# Deplong Golang CI/CD to Google Cloud Platform
+# Deplong Golang CI/CD to Google Cloud Platform.

 This is a simple Golang Model-Controller template using [Functions Framework for Go](https://github.com/GoogleCloudPlatform/functions-framework-go) and mongodb.com as the database host.
 It is compatible with Google Cloud Function CI/CD deployment.